Welcome to Real Property Management!

 Where is the advertising?

 Real Property Management uses a national credit-reporting provider to obtain a prospect’s criminal and credit histories.
 References may also be checked in certain situations.
-Credit reports cannot be shared with owners due to the Fair Credit Reporting Act, but you will receive a recommendation based on the Leasing Manager’s assessment of the candidate.
+Credit reports cannot be shared with owners due to the Fair Credit Reporting Act, but you will receive a recommendation based on your Senior Property Manager’s assessment of the candidate.

 Real Property Management uses a template lease written in simple language that has been tested nationwide and has been reviewed locally by a real estate attorney.